thnkbig/how-to-deploy/README.md

 * Remote state will be stored in Terraform Cloud.
 * Terragrunt will be used to keep our TF code DRY.

-## IOT Central - Azure
+## Software Deployments
-* We will deploy Azure’s IOT Central Applications with the azurerm_iotcentral_application TF resource.
+* Software applications will be deployed on Kubernetes with a GitOps approach using frameworks such as ArgoCD.